 The Conterno crown jewel, Monfortino, is not only arguably the greatest Barolo; it was also the very first Barolo made in what has come to be known as the classic style.

 At the time that Giovanni Conterno’s father Giacomo served in World War I, Barolo was generally sold in either cask or demijohn, meant for early drinking.
 But when Giacomo returned from the war, he decided to create a Barolo with immense aging potential.
 His first wine was a 1920 Barolo Riserva, and he soon adopted the name Monfortino in honor of his home village Monforte d’Alba.

-Over the next 54 years, Giacomo—and then his son Giovanni—made not only Monfortino, but also Barolo and Barolo Riserva.
-Each wine was made in much the same way, from purchased grapes, the main distinction being fermentation technique and time in cask.
+For the next 54 years, Giacomo—and then his son Giovanni—made Barolo in much the same way.
+Two Barolos were made, always from purchased grapes, the main distinction being fermentation technique and time in cask.